LDemetrios/Kvasir/README.md

 __*Warning!
 This repository contains version 0.3.0, which hasn't yet been reviewed by JetBrains team, but you can install it from disk.
 The new version is much faster and more featureful.*__

+__*Warning x2!
+This project is not abandoned, despite probably looking like it.
+I was investigating different options to both reduce distribution size and ensure stability across platforms; and I'm happy to report that this research seems to be over.
+Which means, in short time I'm gonna be able to return to development of TyKo and Kvasir.
+However, a lot of work still remains, so please, be patient xD*__

 ![screenshot.png](screenshot1.png)
 ![screenshot.png](screenshot2.png)